aliel0malki/aliel0malki/README.md

 # Hey, I’m Ali

 ##### about me:
-I get bored so fast that maybe faster than an elephant runnin’ from a rat... a Jewish rat.
+I get bored fast that maybe faster than an elephant runnin’ from a rat... a Jewish rat.
 Kidding.
-Relax. ....Maybe;
+Relax. ...Maybe.

-Started a hundred things, finished... none.
-Unless you count hating. btw they are private repos because my stupidass didn't know how to use env back then.
+Started a hundred things, finished none.
+Unless you count hating.
+And yeah, the repos are private because my dumbass didn’t know how to use env files back then.
+Don’t ask.

-I been coding for nearly 3 fuckin’ years.
-At this point, should’ve built the next Facebook typa shi but instead I built a chair of woods.
-And like, two broken apps.
+also I've been coding for nearly 3 fuckin’ years now.
+At this point, I should’ve built the next Facebook type shi, but Instead, I built a wooden chair.
+And like… two broken apps.

-seriously the thing I like about myself that is, I learn fast. but quit faster.
-FU-
+And if there’s one thing I like about myself, it’s that I learn fast.
+Real fast.
+But then i quit faster...
+F—

-Might disappear for a week to "Questioning life" type shi but then i come back and nothing’s change
+Sometimes I vanish for a week — y’know, “questioning life” kinda thing.
+Then I crawl back like nothin’ ever happened.

-yah and also I like pizza, nature and The Sopranos and ofc my famiiiiilia`
+Oh — and I like pizza, nature, The Sopranos, and of course… my famiiiglia.

 Not necessarily in that order.
 Depends how good the pizza is.

 ##### and for the nerds.. heres techs i likes or languages call em whatever the fuck you want